aspects-quantum/equilibrium-clock-public/README.md

 - The measurement data has been taken by Vivek Wadhia under supervision of Federico Fedele
 - The code for the data analysis and visualization has been written by Florian Meier, based on the algorithm from David Craig
 - The code in data_converter.py for identifying states and counting LR vs RL cycles is based on David Craig's PhD thesis, [DOI:10.5287/ora-nbx0jzppy](https://www.doi.org/10.5287/ora-nbx0jzppy) and shared here with his kind permission
+- The code in reflecto_pwr.py has been developed by Vivek Wadhia